Aditya-dom/Whatsapp_AI/readme.md

 > The sky doesn't care
-> what my poor heart wants
+> What my poor heart wants
 > And the desert can't hear my cries
 > The moon doesn't mind that
 > I'm left _all alone_